JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## Output Renderer {#shiny-output-renderer}

-The function `renderBoxxy` should accept an expression, like other such `render*` function.
-For instance in the example below the `renderPlot` function does accept an expression which uses, amongst other functions, `plot`.
+The function `renderBoxxy` should accept an expression, like other such `render*` functions.
+For instance, in the example below the `renderPlot` function does accept an expression that uses, amongst other functions, `plot`.

 ```r
 output$myPlot <- renderPlot({